kodek16/colang/versions/next.md

 - Added more context in error messages: auxiliary source code locations are now highlighted, for example for name conflicts the previous definition is shown, for argument type mismatch - the parameter definition, etc.
+- Added call stack traces for runtime errors: when an error occurs, the function call stack that led to it is dumped to console.